Ensuring Data Freshness in Multi-Rate Task Chains Scheduling: Conclusion

 \section{Conclusion}

 The evolution of real-time systems has shifted from ensuring task completion within strict deadlines to guaranteeing the data freshness of data across complex, multi-rate chains.
 This paper addressed the inherent "freshness-for-determinism" trade-off found in current automotive standards.
 While the Logical Execution Time (LET) paradigm provides structural determinism, it does so by injecting artificial latencies through output buffering.
-Conversely, standard As-Soon-As-Possible (ASAP) scheduling, while computationally efficient, suffers from data aging in multi-rate sensor fusion where fast data waits for high-latency dependencies.
+Conversely, standard Least Laxity First scheduling, while computationally efficient, suffers from data aging in multi-rate sensor fusion where fast data waits for high-latency dependencies.

-We have proposed Scheduling based on \textbf{Data Freshness}, an inversion of the traditional priority logic of real-time systems.
-By employing offset assignment based on data freshness, our constructive methodology assigns earlier static offsets to high-latency tasks, effectively "anchoring" the timeline to accommodate slow sensor processing (e.g., vision systems).
-By delaying the sampling instants (offsets) of data freshness-critical tasks rather than buffering their outputs, we achieve \textbf{Just-In-Time (JIT)} execution, which aligns data production with consumption and minimizes data age at the point of fusion.
-To resolve temporal conflicts in shared task structures, we introduced a \textbf{Consensus Search} backtracking algorithm that ensures global data freshness across heterogeneous consumer paths without requiring job-specific scheduling.
+We have proposed Scheduling based on \textbf{Data Freshness}, an inversion of the traditional deadline priority of real-time systems.
+By employing offset assignment based on data freshness, our constructive methodology assigns earlier static offsets to high-latency tasks, effectively "anchoring" the timeline to accommodate slower tasks in a task dependency chain.
+By delaying the critical tasks rather than buffering their outputs, we achieve \textbf{Just-In-Time (JIT)} data production, which aligns task execution with their result consumption at the succeeding tasks in multi-rate task-chains, minimizing data age.
+To resolve temporal conflicts in shared task structures, we introduced a \textbf{Consensus Search} backtracking algorithm that ensures global data freshness across heterogeneous consumer paths.
 Furthermore, we formally proved that this offset-based alignment \textbf{preserves the 100\% capacity of Global EDF}, demonstrating that data freshness can be guaranteed without sacrificing CPU utilization bounds.